qgis/QGIS-Enhancement-Proposals/qep-400-coding-practice.md

   which added extra useful information over the base virtual method documentation.
 - 2.7.
 Use ``\see otherMethod()`` to link getters and setters (and other related methods)
 - 2.8.
 The literal values ``true``, ``false`` and ``nullptr`` should be written in documentation as ``TRUE``, ``FALSE`` and ``NULLPTR`` respectively.
 (Preprocessing macros correctly replace these with ``true``, ``false`` and ``nullptr`` for the c++ documentation, and ``True``, ``False`` and ``None`` for the PyQGIS documentation)
 - 2.9.
 Include explicit details of memory ownership in the documentation.
-Eg "ownership of the symbol is transferred to the renderer", "caller takes ownership of thr returned object".
+Eg "ownership of the symbol is transferred to the renderer", "caller takes ownership of the returned object".

 ### 3. Language features